Assembly Instructions¶

 • Flathead Screwdriver (2.5-mm)

-Chamber Assembly¶
+Chamber Instructions¶

 1. Laser cut the acrylic top and support with templates provided in the CornellFluxChamber Github repository.